-- 17. All members of College must accompany their guests at all times.
+- 17. Guests using college facilities must be accompanied by a member of the college.
 College members are responsible for the behaviour of their guests and may be fined for breaches of college rules (smoking, noise, etc.) and damage to college property incurred by their visitors. - 18.
 College Formal Dinners (including Guest Nights, Special Guest Nights, Michaelmas Dinner, Foundation Dinner and Subject Dinners) are opportunities for the whole College to dine together.
 It is important that these occasions are enjoyable and orderly for all attendees.
 You must therefore maintain a high standard of respectful and responsible behaviour at all times.
 In particular, once you have taken your seat, you should only get up when high table enter or leave; at the end of the meal; or, if necessary, to use the toilets or to go to the bar to obtain drinks.
-If you do need to get up during the meal for legitimate reasons, you should attend to your requirements and return directly to your seat, without pausing at other tables.

-- 19. Gatherings in student rooms must be limited to no more than eight persons. - 20.
-Residents may have no more than one visitor in their rooms after 11.00pm (midnight on Saturdays), and must accompany any visitor entering or leaving College between 11.00pm (midnight on Saturdays) and 8.00am.
-To enable us to comply with fire regulations, they will need to follow the College's current procedure, which is that overnight guests must be signed in at the lodge on each occasion. - 21.
+If you do need to get up during the meal for legitimate reasons, you should attend to your requirements and return directly to your seat, without pausing at other tables. - 19.
+Gatherings in student rooms must be limited to no more than eight persons. - 20.
+Residents may have no more than one visitor in their rooms between 11.00pm (midnight on Saturdays) and 8:00am.
+In accordance with regulation 17, guests using college facilities must be accompanied by a member of the college.
+To enable us to comply with fire regulations, residents will need to follow the College's current procedure, which is that overnight guests must be signed in at the lodge on each occasion. - 21.
 All meetings and parties must end by 10.45pm (11.45pm on Saturdays). - 22.
-Overnight guests may not stay more than two nights consecutively, and may not stay for more than two nights during a seven day period.
-There are no official College guest rooms, but unoccupied rooms may be available at a charge (contact the Bursary for details). - 23.
+Overnight guests may not stay more than two nights consecutively, and may not stay for more than two nights during a seven day period.3 There are no official College guest rooms, but unoccupied rooms may be available at a charge (contact the Bursary for details). - 23.
 The Deans must be informed in advance of any gatherings of more than twelve people.
 Rooms for meetings and social events may be booked via the Bursary e-mail address as follows: bursary@some.ox.ac.uk.
 Please note charges may be applicable for room hire and events unless rooms are being booked for a College or University learned society. - 24.
 Payment for room bookings (where applicable) will be arranged through the Bursary on approval of the application.
-Please note that if payment is not received in advance of the event, the college reserves the right to cancel the booking.
-Where necessary the Bursary will refer the application to the Decanal Team for approval before confirmation of the booking is made. - 25.
-Somerville members may only book rooms for events that are primarily for members of Somerville College.
-On an experimental basis Somerville members may apply to the Bursary to book a room for a University society as long as there is a Somervillian on the committee; in either case the person making the booking must be present at the event and is responsible for seeing that regulations are observed, the meeting ends in good time, the room is left in good order, the room is locked and the key is returned to the Lodge. - 26.
-Outside bodies wishing to book rooms should contact the Events Department, and bookings should not be made through Somervillian contacts. - 27.
-The Middle Common Room is booked through the Bursary, but in addition, you must obtain prior permission from the MCR President.
-(Meetings of the MCR, its committees or its formally constituted societies and groups are booked only through the MCR, but the Deans are informed of all meetings.) - 28.
-If not in use for lectures, meetings, or other academic activities, Flora Anderson Hall may be available between the hours of 9.00am and 11.00pm for quiet activities only. - 29.
-In addition to booking through the Bursary, use of the Chapel also requires the approval of the Chapel Director.
-On some occasions, the permission of the Principal may also be required. - 30.
-No informal barbeques may be held in College at any time. - 31.
-Bops and Parties with music and/or dancing may only be held in public rooms in College and where applicable licenses from the local council may be sourced (not in undergraduate rooms) with the permission of the Deans.
-Meetings must be of University or College societies or groups only; no public meetings may be held in College. - 32.
-At all meetings, the University's Codes of Practice on Freedom of Speech must be adhered to http://www.admin.ox.ac.uk/lso/statutes/
+Please note that if payment is not received in advance of the event, the college

-&lt;sup>3 Note: this applies even when a guest is visiting more than one member of the College; that is, he or she may not spend two nights with one and then two nights with another.
+3 Note: this applies even when a guest is visiting more than one member of the College; that is, he or she may not spend two nights with one and then two nights with another.